zeljobers/RS015-process-monitor/README.md

 # Process Monitor

-Process Monitor is a simple... well.. process monitor for Linux that uses Gtk 3 for the UI.
-Not sure what wisdom you expected with reading this line....
+Process Monitor is a simple, Gtk based, process monitor for Linux.

+For the roadmap please see the [projects page](https://github.com/MATF-RS18/RS015-process-monitor/projects/1).

 ## Building from source